matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

    space, without having any particular control in that group.
 (XXX: Is that actually a useful feature, at least as far as PLs are concerned?)

-   Problem: What do you do if the admin who sets ip the PL relationship disappears?
+   Problem: What do you do if the admin who sets up the PL relationship disappears?
 Again, either the humans have to step in and create a new admin, or maybe we can have multiple admins with random backoff?